-UB sociologists and students explore the causes and consequences of social inequalities.
+UB sociologists and students explore the causes and consequences of social inequalities in the U.S. and around the world.
 Through the examination of cultural ideologies and practices (such as gendered parenting and bodywork practices), gendered, raced, and classed social institutions (including law, medicine, science, the labor market, and the military), and the unequal distribution of social advantages and disadvantages (such as pollution, crime, and affordable housing), scholars in this field untangle the complex web of intersectional inequality that characterizes contemporary social life.

 Race is a central axis of social inequality.
 It is a social construction, yet it is also a basic instrument for the unequal distribution of advantage and disadvantage: resources and penalties, opportunities and roadblocks.
 Faculty in this area examine the causes and consequences of racial inequality through analysis of, for example, the governance of social space, exposure to toxins, and military service.

 Socioeconomic class is an instrument of division as well as one of unification.
 It is a taught and performed identity, as well as a fundamental means by which resources are allocated.
 Faculty in this area examine how socioeconomic inequality shapes—and is shaped by—social dynamics such as urban development, academic achievement, employment, and economic change.

 Gender and sexuality are embedded in culture, policy, organizations, and institutions, as well as taught, performed, and resisted in everyday life.
 They are cultural straightjackets, but they are also sources of personal creativity, expression, and opposition.
 At the social level, however, they are mechanisms of inequality and discrimination.
 Faculty in this area examine how gender and sexuality shape—and are shaped by—social dynamics and institutions, including work, education, health, and well-being.